mars-sim/mars-sim/README.md

  c.
 Monitor Tool's showing People/Vehicle/Mission tabs, etc.
  d.
 Settlement Map

-> Note : providing the info above from the start will help expedite our handling of the issue.
+> Note 1 : By providing the info above from the start, you help expedite the handling of the issue you submit.

-## Development Prerequisites
+> Note 2 : if you double-click the jar file to start mars-sim and nothing shows up, it's possible that an instance of a JVM be created but it fails to load MainScene.
+In Windows OS, you may hit Ctrl+ESC to bring up the Task Manager and scroll down to see any "orphaned" instances of `Java(TM) Platform SE binary` running in the background.
+Be sure you clear them off the memory by right-clicking on it and choosing `End Task`.

-If you would like to contribute to coding, see our [developer wiki](https://github.com/mars-sim/mars-sim/wiki/Development-Environment).
+## How to contribute
-Also, we will answer your questions in our new [Gitter chatroom](https://gitter.im/mokun/mars-sim).
+We welcome anyone to contribute to mars-sim in terms of ideas, concepts and coding.
+If you would like to contribute to coding, see this [wiki](https://github.com/mars-sim/mars-sim/wiki/Development-Environment) for developers.
+Also, we will answer your questions in our [Gitter chatroom](https://gitter.im/mokun/mars-sim).

 ## Official Codebase